 The Society is made up of households and individuals based upon historical retinues of the fifteenth century who actually took part in the Hundred Years War and Wars of the Roses.

 We provide events which usually take the form of a full siege-style living history encampment as well as numerous battles throughout the event.
-Battles can include Archery, Men At Arms, Gunners and our fully working replica Trebuchet.
+Battles can include Archery, Men At Arms and Gunners.

 For more information on particular aspects of the what we do head to the home page & click on an image, or use the navigation bar above.